 Guarding Julio Jones is no easy task.
 However, one person that has mastered this challenging task is Desmond Trufant.
 The 24-year-old muscled his way in front of Jones and picked off Matt Ryan during Saturday's practice.
 This play electrified the crowd and heightened the level of competition for the day.
 Trufant who is continuously praised for his physical talent and football knowledge will be the leader of the group heading into the 2015 season.

 Robert Alford lined up opposite of Trufant and has looked impressive the first two days of camp.
-Alford was all over the field on Friday as he had an interception when he was up against Julio Jones.
+Alford was all over the field on Friday as he had an interception when he was up against Roddy White.

 After sitting out rookie minicamp, all eyes are on Jalen Collins, the Falcons second-round draft pick out of LSU.
 The talented rookie looks to have recovered smoothly from his foot surgery prior to the draft.
 Collins will be expected to make an impact right away.

 "I am trying to be the best that I can be, so we can be the best that we can be," Collins said.